IBM/aspera-cli/README.md

 This will get transfer information from the SHOD instance and tell the Azure ATS instance to download files.

+### Multi session transfers

 Multi-session is also available, simply add `--ts='{...}'` like
 ```bash
 --ts='{"multi_session":10,"multi_session_threshold":1,"target_rate_kbps":500000,"checksum_type":"none","cookie":"custom:aslmcli:Laurent:My Transfer"}'
 ```
+This is supported only with node based transfers.

 ## Contents
 Included files are: